LCBRU/lbrc_services/README.md

 3. Create the database using

-Staying in the `lbrc_requests` directory and type the command:
+Staying in the `lbrc_services` directory and type the command:

 ```bash
 ./manage.py version_control